architsmat38/golang-aws-sqs/README.md

 AWS SQS Helper - Provides functionality to send, receive, delete, purge messages.
 It also helps in processing messages and send them in batches to SQS.

+There is a SQS queue [poller](https://github.com/architsmat38/golang-aws-sqs/blob/master/poller/main.go) as well which receives messages in batches from SQS queue and provides functionality to handle each message individually.

 Refer to [example/main.go](https://github.com/architsmat38/golang-aws-sqs/blob/master/example/main.go), in order to get a better understanding of the usage of this helper.

 ### AWS SQS Config